hateVtubers/react-object-component/README.md

 npm install react-object-component@latest
 ```

-## Before to use you neend tailwindCss installing
+## Before to use you need tailwindcss installing
 this library have dependency from tailwindcss
 - [install tailwind](https://tailwindcss.com/docs/installation)